Spain begins 3 days of mourning for deadly train wreck while death toll ticks up to 41

 Meanwhile, Spain's Civil Guard is collecting DNA samples from family members who fear they have loved ones among the unidentified dead.

+High-speed trains will resume service Tuesday from Madrid to Sevilla and Malaga, the largest cities in Andalusia, Spain’s most populous region, but passengers will have to travel a stretch of the journey by buses provided by the rail service.
+Puente said that the normal train service won’t resume until early February.

-Train services Tuesday between Madrid and cities in Andalusia, Spain's most populous region, remained canceled, causing large disruptions.
-Spanish airline Iberia added flights to Seville and Malaga to help stranded travelers.
+Spanish airline Iberia added more flights to southern cities until Sunday to help stranded travelers.
 Some bus companies also reinforced their services in the south.